Photo Credit: Paul Duncan

 - Join for the Annual Marshville Heritage Festival in Wainfleet and learn for about the lifestyle of a Wainfleet farm family in the 1890’s . – Labour Day Weekend.

-- Camp, see the many waterfowls, sunbathe at the long sandy beach and more at Long Beach Conservation area.
+- Camp, see the many waterfowls, sunbathe at the long sandy beach and more at the Long Beach Conservation area.

 - Go birding at Wainfleet Wetlands Conservation Area